 To clean, you can use a good oil cleanser with a microfiber towel.
 Also, make a habit of wiping off your ball between frames.
 You can hold a towel in one hand, put your bowling ball on it, and spin it around the oil track so there is no oil buildup.
 The urethane bowling balls should be properly cleaned (using a urethane ball cleaning agent) after every couple of weeks.

 No, they don’t.
 The urethane bowling balls have an almost non-porous cover which means they do not absorb the lane oil.

 It is better to seek the services of an expert before drilling holes in your ball.
 The expert will take measurements of your hand and fingers to determine the placement of holes.
-Drilling these holes correctly is very important as the location of these holes will determine how your urethane bowling ball will perform at the lanes.
+Drilling these holes correctly is very important as the location of these holes will determine how your ball will perform at the lanes.

 The drill expert will locate the pin and the center of gravity of the ball.
 He/ she will also help you find the PAP (Positive Axis Point) ideally using some tools.
 A PAP is a point on your bowling ball that has the same distance from every piece of oil ring around the ball.
 You must ask any questions that are bothering you at this time and your professional bowling ball driller can help you with the answers.
 After all the specs, he will drill the ball.
 You can now enjoy the game with your new urethane bowling ball.

 The urethane bowling balls are coming back!
 They may have lost their market in the 2000s when reactive resin bowling balls came and conquered the bowling alleys.
 However, old is gold.
 And with their new core technology and with the same control and performance, these urethane bowling balls are now in the trend.
 And they truly deserve to be back.
-There are numerous lane conditions where a urethane bowling ball can be just right.
+There are numerous lane conditions where a such a ball can be just right.
 Many bowlers prefer a urethane bowling ball as their strike ball.
 What about you?